 This will include the contact details for an officer who can be contacted about access to ABS’ information or documents under the FOI Act.
-The ABS has established generic phone numbers and email addresses for this purpose that will not change with staff movements.
+The ABS has an established email addresses for this purpose that will not change with staff movements.

 Additional optional information to be published under s 8(4) will be identified in the manner described in the IPS Compliance Review section.

 The ABS has considered accessibility at every stage of developing the new ABS website.
 A number of actions have been taken to ensure that the ABS’ IPS page is discoverable, understandable and machine-readable, the ABS will:

 - wherever possible, provide online content in a format that can be searched, copied and transformed

 - utilise the current sitemap on the ABS website, to help individuals identify the location of information published under ss 8(2) and 8(4)

 - has provided a search function for its website

 Under the IPS the ABS will be publishing new information and links to existing information on the website.
 The ABS has a team dedicated to ensuring the ABS’ compliance with the WCAG 2.0.

 The ABS uses Adobe Acrobat to allow redacted documents to be securely loaded on to the Disclosure Log while still being machine readable.

 Where any of our web products are not suitably accessible, the ABS will be pleased to make arrangements for the Royal Society for the Blind to translate the product into a more appropriate format.
 This service is provided at no additional cost to the user.
 This can be done by contacting the National Information and Referral Service.
 Their contact details will be provided on the IPS website.